画饼

 Drawing a pie in the sky / Empty promises

 Ever had a boss promise you a raise, a promotion, and maybe a company car — and then absolutely nothing happens?
-That's 画饼.
+Emerging around 2021, that's 画饼.
 Literally 'drawing a pie,' it means dangling a beautiful but completely intangible reward to motivate (or string along) someone.
 The drawn pie looks delicious but you can't eat it.
 In Chinese workplaces and beyond, it's the art of selling dreams instead of delivering reality.

 Cultural Context